Raise Awareness

 4. The Parkinson’s Foundation and VA have resources specially designed for those caring for a loved one with Parkinson’s who is a veteran.
 Utilize these care partner resources now.

 5. Every person living with Parkinson’s should be prepared for a possible hospitalization.
 Hospitalization can be especially stressful for a veteran with PD and caregivers.
-Learn more about the Aware in Care hospital kit and order or download kit components.
+Explore our Hospital Safety Guide and order or download it today.

 6. Know the signs of depression.
 Depression is a non-movement symptom of Parkinson’s, along with anxiety and apathy, and can be a side effect of Parkinson’s medication.
 Know the symptoms of depression for both you and your loved one.
 Keep these numbers nearby, just in case: Parkinson's Foundation Helpline 1-800-4PD-INFO (473-4636) and Veterans Crisis Line (1-800-273-8255, press 1 or text to 838255).